github/scientist/README.md

 ### Adding context

 Results aren't very useful without some way to identify them.
-Use the `context` method to add or retrieve the context for an experiment:
+Use the `context` method to add to or retrieve the context for an experiment:

 ```ruby
 science "widget-permissions" do |e|